 A NAPL FFS Addendum was prepared to evaluate potential remedial alternatives for the dissolvedphase TCE groundwater plume downgradient from the TCE source area (the Northern Area).
-ISCO via emplaced potassium permanganate was the recommended alternative for the 1.9-acre Northern interim remedial alternative for the source area and ISCO for the downgradient plume and memorialized the decision in the Interim Record of Decision in February 2016.
+ISCO via emplaced potassium permanganate was the recommended alternative for the 1.9-acre Northern Area depicted in Figure 3 (Wood, 2015b).

+The United States Environmental Protection Agency (USEPA) approved ERH as the recommended interim remedial alternative for the source area and ISCO for the downgradient plume and memorialized the decision in the Interim Record of Decision in February 2016.
 The CD was entered by the United States District Court for the Western District of North Carolina on March 7, 2017.
-A
+A Remedial Design Work Plan was submitted to USEPA on April 19, 2017 and approved by USEPA on May 1, 2017.